DFE-Digital/get-into-teaching-app/app/views/content/blog/the-fellowship-of-teachers.md

 Mike: I think Phil is probably more vigilant than me…

-Phil: Underneath it I’m a big softie though!
+Phil: Underneath it, I’m a big softie though!

 ## Advice to someone thinking about becoming a teacher?